slarwise/slime/README.md

 ## A naive solution

 Since this is a code repository, I kind of have to interact with a computer.
 We usually (source needed, is this the only way?) do this with text.
-So let's say I want that my name is Arvid.
+So let's say I want to communicate that my name is Arvid.
 Let's tell that to the computer with text, and then output the text in a human-readable (non-specific, biased surely) way, as an image, as a sound, how as a touch?
 I can at least make it so that I can understand it myself in multiple ways.

 ## API